ANTH 2036 - Anthropology of Violence and Crime

 General Course Information

-Course Code ANTH 2036 Course Anthropology of Violence and Crime Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study Incompatible ANTH 2024 or ANTH 3024 Course Description The course addresses issues, instances and everyday lived experiences of violence and crime in human societies from a comparative anthropological perspective.
+Course Code ANTH 2036 Course Anthropology of Violence and Crime Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of Level I undergraduate study Incompatible ANTH 2024 or ANTH 3024 Course Description This course introduces students to core themes in the anthropology of violence and crime that include, violence and identity/subjectivity; terror, pain and suffering; war, technology and visual culture; fear, threat and sorcery; and organised crime.
+It addresses issues, instances and everyday lived experiences of violence and crime in human societies from a comparative anthropological perspective.
 The course draws on a wide variety of examples, including global conflicts and state violence, virtual and technologically mediated warfare, gang violence, processes and politics of criminalisation, human trafficking and organised crime, intimacies of violence including gendered, family/ domestic and sexual violence, migration and displacement, terrorism, the politics of legitimate and illegitimate violence, collective memories of suffering, and transitional justice.
-Case studies are drawn from various regions and countries, including but not limited to, Afghanistan, Latin America, Rwanda, Fiji, Papua New Guinea, El Salvador, Peru, southeast Asia, and Nepal.
-This course introduces students to core themes in the anthropology of violence and crime that include, violence and identity/subjectivity; terror, pain and suffering; war, technology and visual culture; fear, threat and sorcery; and organised crime and global governance.
+Case studies are drawn from various regions and countries, including but not limited to, Pakistan, Afghanistan, Latin America, North America, Rwanda, the Pacific, Southeast Asia, Denmark, and Nepal.

 Course Coordinator: Dr Alison Dundon